-Paris Orly Airport Guide
+Paris Orly Airport (ORY)

-Paris Orly Airport official code is ORY, and it is situated approximately 14km / 9 miles south of central Paris.
+Orly Airport official code is ORY, and it is situated approximately 14km / 9 miles south of central Paris.
 The airport covers a vast area of land, about 3,700 acres or 1,500 hectares in size.
-The easiest way to get to the airport from Paris city centre is by using the A6 motorway (Autoroute du Sud) or the National Route 7.
-Orly Airport is positioned near to Antony, Athis-Mons, Massy and Vigneux-Sur-Seine.
+The easiest way to get to the airport from Paris city center is by using the A6 motorway (Autoroute du Sud) or the National Route 7.
+Orly is positioned near to Antony, Athis-Mons, Massy and Vigneux-Sur-Seine.

 The airport and parking areas are well equipped for disabled passengers.
 Extra assistance for handicapped persons is offered by the welcome desks in both terminals.
 There is an art gallery on the 4th floor of the South Terminal, and on the 2nd floor (Mezzanine) in the West Terminal for visitor’s perusal.
-As in all major airports, Paris Orly Airport has extensive shopping opportunities, restaurant facilities and other areas of entertainment for adults and children.
+As in all major airports, Orly has extensive shopping opportunities, restaurant facilities and other areas of entertainment for adults and children.

 Destination Weekly Flights Distance